It makes a nice change for Keith Telly Topping to be able to plug someone's work other than his own. But hey, what else are friends for, eh?!

-My old mate Ian Abrahams is quietly developing a steady reputation as one of Britain's finest rock biographers.
-Last year his epic tale of Hawkwind's 30 year astral trip of sex and drugs and rock n roll, Sonic Assassins was a big hit in the Space Rock community.
-This month, meanwhile, sees the release of Strange Boat, Ian's travelogue of the spiritual journey taken by the Waterboys and, specifically their enigmatic main-man, Mike Scott.
+This bloggers's old chum Ian Abrahams is quietly developing a steady reputation as one of Britain's finest rock biographers.
+Last year his epic tale of Hawkwind's thirty year astral trip of sex and drugs and rock n roll, Sonic Assassins was a big hit in the Space Rock community.
+This month, meanwhile, sees the release of Strange Boat, Ian's travelogue of the spiritual journey taken by The Waterboys and, specifically their enigmatic main-man, Mike Scott.

-Ian's a good lad - usually! - and a damned fine writer as well as a mate of 20 years standing, so I'm delighted to give Strange Boat a bit of a push (s'cuse the pun).
+Ian's a good lad - usually - and a damned fine writer as well as a mate of twenty years plus standing, so Keith telly Topping is delighted to give Strange Boat a bit of a push (s'cuse the pun).
 Order it today if your copy of Fisherman's Blues is as scratched-to-buggery as mine:

-Wooden Heart isn't - quite - as good as The Hollow Men but it's easily the best new Who novel released in a couple of years and it's great to know that Marty's going to cop, hopefully, a big pay-day for this one now that Doctor Who novels are selling in numbers that we used to dream about back in the 90s!
+Whilst this blogger still has y'all stuck in amazon.co.uk, dear blog reader, he would also like to recommend the latest Doctor Who novel by his old friend, partner, brother and guru, Martin Day.
+Wooden Heart isn't - quite - as good as The Hollow Men but it's easily the best new Who novel released in atleast a couple of years and it's great to know that Marty's going to cop, hopefully, a big pay-day for this one now that Doctor Who novels are selling in numbers that we used to dream about back in the 1990s!

-Also currently flicking through Richard Toye's Lloyd George & Chruchill: Rivals for Greatness (MacMillan), Don Jordan & Michael Walsh's White Cargo: The Forgotten History of Britain's White Slaves in American (Mainstream), Steve Overbury's Guns, Cash and Rock 'n' Roll: The Managers (Mainstream), Patrick Bishop's Bomber Boys (HarperCollins) and David Tossell's Grovel: The Story & Legacy of the Summer of 1976 (Know the Score Books) at least some of which will feature in either the May or June Book Clubs.
+This blogger is also currently flicking through Richard Toye's Lloyd George & Churchill: Rivals For Greatness (MacMillan), Don Jordan & Michael Walsh's White Cargo: The Forgotten History Of Britain's White Slaves In American (Mainstream), Steve Overbury's Guns, Cash And Rock 'n' Roll: The Managers (Mainstream), Patrick Bishop's Bomber Boys (HarperCollins) and David Tossell's Grovel: The Story & Legacy Of The Summer Of 1976 (Know The Score Books) at least some of which will feature in either the May or June Book Club episodes.

-The third part of my No-Honestly-it's-a-Buffy-article-farewell-tour (well, technically, the fourth part if you count the Deep Thought piece in the latest TV Zone Special that is, apparently, accruing death threats on certain parts of the Internet as we speak!), my season three overview - The Mayor of Simpleton - appears in the latest issue of Xpose - issue 103.
-I suppose I'd better get working on the season four piece, that's supposed to be in before the end of the month!
+The third part of Keith Telly Topping's No-Honestly-it's-a-Buffy-article-farewell-tour (well, technically, the fourth part if you count the Deep Thought piece in the latest TV Zone Special that is, apparently, accruing this blogger some badly-spelled death threats on certain parts of the Internet as we speak), my season three overview - The Mayor Of Simpleton - appears in the latest issue of Xpose - issue one hundred and.
+I suppose Keith Telly Topping had better get working on the season four piece, that's supposed to be in before the end of the month.